mesqfel/vuejs-poster-shop/README.md

 # vuejs-poster-shop

 A Poster Shop made with Vue.js.<br>
-You will need a imgur API client ID.
+You will need a imgur API client ID.<br>
+You can check it live here: https://vuejs-postershop.herokuapp.com/

 ### Getting Started